Neubeuern: History

 Neubeuern was first mentioned in a document in 788.

 Since the 12th century, there has been a castle in Neubeuern, which is now Castle Neubeuern.
-During the Nazi era, the castle was a National Socialist political special school.
+During the Nazi era, the castle was a National Socialist political special school and from May 1942 until the fall of Nazi Germany, the site of a National Political Institute of Education.
 Today there is a residential school in the castle.

-From May 1942 until the fall of Nazi Germany, Neubeuern was the site of a National Political Institute of Education.